it4biz/pdi-odm-ce/README.md

-PDI Operations Data mart CE
+PDI ODM CE (PDI Operations Data mart CE)
 ======================

+PDI Operations Mart CE is a free and open source projetc.
+It is available under the terms of the Apache License Version 2.
+Version: 1.1
+License: Apache License Version 2

 How to install: